A Tribute to My Soul Sister Darlene

 I may have ended up on the right path a lot sooner.

 I had jobs at the local Renaissance Faire where I could create a character and play act but that ended a while back.
-The last dozen or so years I’ve portrayed other facets of myself: a pirate chic named Red-Handed Ginny and a faerie queen called Queen Goo who doesn’t always show her wings.
+The last dozen or so years I’ve portrayed other facets of myself: a pirate chic named Red-Handed Ginny and a faerie queen called Queen Goo.

 I’m a silly person who enjoys playing different roles with friends.
 I often play Mario to my best friend’s Luigi where-a I talk with-a lousy Italian accent.
-In real life, I have a distinctive Sout’side (the “h” is silent) Chicago dialect that will not go away.
+In real life, I have a distinctive Sout’side (the “h” is silent) Chicago dialect no one else in my family seems to have.
+It’s all part of the character I play in my imagination.

 We all play various characters in the theatre of life: child, sibling, friend, parent, lover, student, teacher, employee, coworker, boss or fill-in-the-blank.